Resume Tips

 Federal Government Resumes

-Different rules apply federal resumes typically require complete employment history, often going back 10+ years with extensive detail.
-If you're applying for federal positions, check our guide on federal resume templates.
+Different rules apply.
+Federal resumes typically require complete employment history, often going back 10+ years with extensive detail.

 CVs (curriculum vitae) require comprehensive history including all publications, presentations, and research.
 These can span your entire career.